CompOmics/compomics.github.io/pages/searchgui/wiki/SearchCLI.md

 -threads                The number of threads to use for the processing.
                         Default is the number of cores available.

+-ref_mass               Reference mass for the conversion of the fragment ion tolerance
+                        from ppm to Dalton.
+Default is '2000'.
 ```

 ### Optional output compression parameters